-Organised by the Polish Institute in Paris, the festival was set in one of the French capital’s most iconic cinemas, Le Balzac, meters away from the Champs-Elysées.
+Organised by the Polish Institute in Paris, the festival was set in one of the French capital’s most iconic cinemas, Le Balzac, meters away from the world-famous Champs-Elysées avenue at the heart of Paris.

 Silent Night is Piotr Domalewski’s first feature film.
 It won the Golden Lions at last year’s Polish Film Festival in Gdynia.